Telehealth consultation apps and virtual services

 • To get the most out of your telehealth appointment, it's good to prepare ahead of time by writing down the questions you want to ask your health provider.

-• Also write down a list of all your medicines, supplements or vitamins or have them with you for the consult.
+• Also, write down a list of all your medicines, supplements or vitamins, or have them with you for the appointment.

-• If you think you'll need a prescription, work out which pharmacy would suit you to pick up your medicine.
+• If you think you'll need a prescription, work out which pharmacy would suit you best to pick up your medicine from so that you can tell your health provider where to send the prescription to.

-• Read more about what should I do before any telehealth appointment?
+• Read more about what you should do before a telehealth appointment.

 Use a telehealth provider based in Aotearoa New Zealand

-Overseas healthcare providers can't write prescriptions, provide medical certificates or ACC forms which are valid in Aotearoa New Zealand.
+Overseas healthcare providers can't write prescriptions or provide medical certificates or ACC forms that are valid in Aotearoa New Zealand.
 The Medical and Nursing Councils of New Zealand and the Health and Disability Commission make sure healthcare is provided to a high standard here in Aotearoa New Zealand, but can't check the safety of overseas healthcare providers.

-Health NZ has launched an online telemedicine service, available 24 hours a day, 7 days a week, from selected providers through your phone or computer.
-The service aims to improve access to primary medical care for people who are not enrolled with a primary care provider, are unable to get a timely appointment, or require support outside of regular hours.
+Health NZ Te Whatu Ora has launched an online telemedicine service that's available 24 hours a day, 7 days a week, from selected providers through your phone or computer.
+The service aims to improve access to primary medical care for people who aren't enrolled with a primary care provider, are unable to get a timely appointment, or require support outside of regular hours.

 The approved online providers funded through this programme are:

-It’s important to note that not all of these organisations provide telehealth services 24/7.
+It’s important to note that not all of these organisations provide 24/7 telehealth services.

-• Following your telemedicine consultation, the provider will share the notes with your usual GP so they are aware.
+• Following your telemedicine consultation, the provider will share the notes with your usual GP so they're aware that you've had the appointment.

-• If the telemedicine provider orders lab tests or other diagnostic services, they will follow up with you about the results.
+• If the telemedicine provider orders lab tests or other diagnostic services, they'll follow-up with you about the results.

 Cost and fees for your telemedicine consultation